 Comments allow your readers to add feedback to your posts and pages.
-Comments extend the conversation beyond your blog post allowing your readers to interact with you and each other.
+Comments extend the conversation beyond your post allowing your readers to interact with you and each other.

 Unfortunately occasionally you may have unwanted comments or spam comments.